Pfarrer/fotoboek/README.md

 Make sure to replace `{path-to-your-media-base-directory}` with your local path to the base directory containing your media files.

+After the container started, access `/api/admin/scan` to trigger a scan for any media files.
+The number of found and added files will be returned once the scan is finished.
+Depending on the number of files, this might take a while.

 ## Core Features
 - Show images in chronological order (not filename based)